 Updated on February 7, 2017

-On February 14, people around the world exchange cards, flowers, and gifts – all in the name of St. Valentine.
-Want to know more about the “patron saint of love” and the holiday that bears his name?
-Here are seven fun facts about the sweetest day of the year.
+This month, people will exchange cards, flowers, and gifts – all in the name of St. Valentine.
+Would you like to know more about this “patron saint of love” and the day that bears his name?
+Keep reading for some fun facts about the sweetest day of the year.

 The History of Valentine’s Day

 Valentine’s Day is a popular social holiday that celebrates love.
-But what’s the story behind the holiday?
+But what’s the story behind this day?
 How did it begin?

-History (an American TV channel) says Valentine’s Day began as a religious holiday.
-It bears the name of a Christian martyr but has Roman pagan origins.
+According to History (an American television network), Valentine’s Day began as a religious holiday.
+It bears the name of a Christian martyr, it has Roman pagan origins.
 Keep reading for more Valentine’s Day fun facts.

 7 Valentine’s Day Fun Facts

-Today, Valentine’s Day is more of a secular holiday than a religious one.
-It centers on love, affection, and friendship.
-In the United States, it’s the most commercial holiday after Christmas and Halloween.
+Today, Valentine’s Day is more of a secular holiday than a religious festivity.
+The theme centers on love, affection, and friendship.
+In the United States, Valentine’s Day is the most commercialized holiday after Christmas and Halloween.

-In whatever way you choose to celebrate – chocolate truffles, anyone? – here are seven Valentine’s Day fun facts for you to ponder.
+However you choose to celebrate (chocolate truffles, anyone?), here are seven Valentine’s Day fun facts for you to enjoy and share.

 1. The Valentine Legend

-The Roman Catholic Church recognizes at least three saints named Valentine.
-The one we remember on Valentine’s Day became a martyr on February 14, AD 278.
+The Catholic Church recognizes three saints named Valentine.
+The man we remember on Valentine’s Day was martyred February 14, AD 278.

 The stories about him vary, and the truth behind them is murky.
-But the Valentine legend affirms his appeal as a heroic and romantic figure.
+But the Valentine legend affirms his appeal as both a heroic and romantic figure.

 2. Historical Pagan Roots

 Valentine’s Day likely originated with a pagan party called Lupercalia.
-The ancient Romans celebrated this fertility festival on the Ides of February (mid-month).
+The ancient Romans celebrated this annual fertility festival on the Ides of February (mid-month).

-It is also likely Valentine’s Day was an attempt by the Church to “Christianize” Roman pagans.
+It is also likely that Valentine’s Day was an attempt by the Catholic Church to “Christianize” Roman pagans.
 The Church used the occasion to peg the raucous party to the Valentine legend.

 3. Your Heart on Your Sleeve

 In the Middle Ages, unmarried men and women drew names to discover their Valentine.
-For one week, they wore these names pinned to their sleeves so all would know their true love.
+For one week, they wore those names pinned to their sleeves so everyone would know their “true love.”